hashintel/hash/packages/libs/deer/README.md

 ### Validation

-To be able to do validation, one must currently create a new-type, which performs the validation step, this extra boilerplate is often a hindrance in providing proper validation, the idea is to instead allow for _optional_ validation via combinators using the derive macro.
+Currently, to be able to do validation, one must create a new type that performs the validation step.
+This extra boilerplate is often a pain point.
+The idea is to instead allow for _optional_ validation via combinators using the derive macro.

 <details>
-<summary>How it might look like</summary>
+<summary>What it may look like</summary>

 ```rust
 #[derive(deer::Deserialize)]